 The dam, and large icicles that often form with it – can get heavy enough to damage the roof – even pulling off gutters and downspouts.

 More critically, the ice dam blocks the drainage of additional snow-melt from the roof, allowing water to back up under the shingles.
 That water can wick up under the shingles and leak into the house, damaging insulation, framing, drywall, and trim.

-So how do you prevent this snow-belt menace?
+So how do you prevent ice-damming, a snow-belt menace?